FLOCK4H/FLOCK4H/README.md

 **Currently working on [Dexter](https://github.com/FLOCK4H/Dexter)**,

-**Are you looking for an Ethical Hacker, Software, Drivers, or Microcontrollers developer?**
+**Looking for a dev?**

-Great, I'm currently looking for work, below is my e-mail address and a link to my Linked.in profile.
+Below is my e-mail address and a link to my Linked.in profile.

 @: flock4h@gmail.com